Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Signal Model

 where $\Delta f_\mathrm{osc}(t)=\delta f_\mathrm{0,osc}(t) / f_\mathrm{0,osc}$ is a fractional frequency error due to initial manufacturing defects and aging; $\delta f_\mathrm{0,osc}(t)$ is the absolute frequency error and the $f_\mathrm{0,osc}$ is the nominal frequency of the reference oscillator; and $\phi_\mathrm{0,osc}$ is the initial phase of the oscillator.
-The quantity $\nu_{\phi,\mathrm{osc}}(t)$ is the stationary zero mean random phase noise process which can be described by a gaussian power spectral density very near the carrier~\cite{klimovitch2000a-nonlinear-the,chorti2006a-spectral-mode} and a power law at further out frequencies~\cite{allan1987time-and-freque,howe2005frequency-stabi},~\cite[\S 7.3]{gardner2005phaselock-techn},~\cite[\S2.2]{manassewitsch1990frequency-synth}.
-This signal is then passed to the system \ac{pll} synthesizer (SYS PLL)---shown schematically in Fig. \ref{fig:pll-schematic}---to generate a higher frequency reference for the \ac{dsp}, data converters, and the \ac{lo} \ac{pll} synthesizers.
-In general, \acp{pll} act as a low-pass filter for phase noise from the reference source and the intrinsically generated phase noises due to resistive and active components, and a high-pass filter for \ac{vco} noise.
+The quantity $\nu_{\phi,\mathrm{osc}}(t)$ is the stationary zero mean random phase noise process which can be described by a gaussian power spectral density very near the carrier~\cite{ chorti2006a-spectral-mode} and a power law at further out frequencies~\cite{allan1987time-and-freque },~\cite[\S 7.3]{gardner2005phaselock-techn}.
+This signal is then passed to the system \ac{pll} synthesizer (SYS PLL)---shown schematically in Fig. \ref{fig:pll-schematic}\footnote{Lettered figures, tables, and equations can be found in the appendices available in the supplemental materials on IEEE Xplore.} ---to generate a higher frequency reference for the \ac{dsp}, data converters, and the \ac{lo} \ac{pll} synthesizers.
+In general, \acp{pll} act as a low-pass filter for phase noise from the reference source and the intrinsically generated phase noises due to resistive and active components, and a high-pass filter for \ac{vco} noise~\cite{gardner2005phaselock-techn}.
 An approximation of the phase noise profile at the output of a \ac{pll} synthesizer is shown in Fig. \ref{fig:pll-phase-noise}.
 The phase at the output of the SYS PLL can be modeled as the sum of the ideal output frequency and a time-varying phase error

 where

 and \mbox{$f_\mathrm{0,sys}=\kappa_\mathrm{sys} f_\mathrm{0,osc}$} where $\kappa_\mathrm{sys}$ is the feedback scaling factor for frequency multiplication, $\nu_{\phi,\mathrm{sys}}(t)=\kappa_\mathrm{sys}\langle\nu_{\phi,\mathrm{sys,in}}(t)+\nu_{\phi,\mathrm{osc}}(t)\rangle_\mathrm{lpf}+\langle\nu_{\phi,\mathrm{vco}}(t)\rangle_\mathrm{hpf}$ where $\nu_{\phi,\mathrm{sys,in}}(t)$ is the intrinsically generated phase noise, $\nu_{\phi,\mathrm{vco}}(t)$ is the phase noise generated by the \ac{vco}, and $\langle\cdot\rangle_\mathrm{lpf}$ and $\langle\cdot\rangle_\mathrm{hpf}$ are ideal low-pass and high-pass filters, respectively.
 The term $\phi_\mathrm{0,sys}$ is the static phase shift due to signal propagation delays and the initial random phase offset of the reference oscillator.